KeshavGulati/KeshavGulati/README.md

 - 👀 I’m interested in anything coding.
 - 🏫 I am studying Computer Science as an undergrad at the University of Maryland, College Park.
 - 🌱 I’m also learning front-end web development.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: Email: keshavgulati785@gmail.com, LinkedIn: www.linkedin.com/in/keshav-gulati
+- 📫 How to reach me:
+  - Email: keshavgulati785@gmail.com
+  - LinkedIn: www.linkedin.com/in/keshav-gulati

 <!---
 KeshavGulati/KeshavGulati is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.